New York State Department of Agriculture and Markets

 The New York State Department of Agriculture and Markets is the department of the New York state government that enforces laws relating to agriculture, weights and measures, and the production, processing, transportation, storage, marketing and distributing of food.
+It principally investigates animal and plant diseases, regulates food safety and labeling, promotes state agriculture, and administers the New York State Fair.
 Its regulations are compiled in title 1 of the New York Codes, Rules and Regulations.

 Agroeconomy

 Agriculture is a major component of the New York economy.
 As of the 2012 census of agriculture, there were over 35,000 farms covering an area of 7 e6acre which contributed $5.4 billion in gross sales value and $1.2 billion in net farm income to the national economy.
 The Finger Lakes region is the center of state agriculture, and the state is a top-ten national producer of cow milk, apples, grapes, onions, sweet corn, tomatoes, and maple syrup.